Timo Rautiainen (co-driver)

-Timo Rautiainen (born 13 November 1964) is a Finnish former rally co-driver.
+Timo Aulis Rautiainen (born 13 November 1964) is a Finnish former rally co-driver.
 He is best known for co-driving for Marcus Grönholm from 1995 to 2007.
 Rautiainen and Grönholm drove for Peugeot (2000-05) and Ford (2006-07) in the World Rally Championship, and won 30 world rallies and two drivers' world championship titles together.
 Rautiainen is married to Grönholm's sister.

 During his time with Grönholm at Peugeot, Rautiainen received an unusual injury during the 2004 edition of the Rally of Turkey when a loose metal rod from the track punctured his seat after Grönholm ran over it.
 The rod remained lodged for part of the remainder of the rally.

 Rautiainen, along with Grönholm, appeared in the first season of Amazing Race Suomi where they finished fifth place.